 Made last year by the team from Goodreads, the infographic is still one of the best summaries of the phenomenon of dystopia in literature.

-Number of the dystopia-themed books is the highest since the 60s.
+The number of the dystopia-themed books is the highest since the 60s.
 The Hunger Games, published in 2008 is just a beginning of a long, long list of titles.

 The infographic lists most popular dystopian novels, not only the ones for young readers.
 Each book is described by a set of handy icons (oppressive government, post-apocalypse, romance, biological issues, etc.).